xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD10_DEMO.md

    ```base
     dotnet run
    ```
+15. When Prompted for Enter service **uri** ,Enter the Azure app service uri copied eralier and then press **Enter**.
-15. Wait for five minutes, and then write down the time taken to sign 180,000 reservations.
+16. Wait for five minutes, and then write down the time taken to sign 180,000 reservations.
    > **Note**: Now the time taken is less.
 We have two instances because of the scaling out.

 # Lesson 2: Automatic Scaling